Whistleblowing Policy: why your organisation needs one & what to include

 A whistleblower report can have any number of results, including no further action, an independent inquiry, a criminal investigation, or an external audit.

-What does our whistleblowing policy template cover?
+What does our whistleblowing policy cover?

 Who the whistleblower policy applies to: Whistleblower law covers a set group of workers, and some will not qualify for legal protection.